-If you’re struggling to make your payments and are worried about defaulting on your loan(s), either of these could be a good option, but both come with certain drawbacks.
+If you’re struggling to make your payments because of a temporary hardship and are worried about defaulting on your loan(s), either of these could be a good option, but both come with certain drawbacks.

 In this article, we’ll review student loan deferment and forbearance, as well as dive into some pros and cons of each and explain how to proceed with an application should you decide either option is the right fit.

 Student loan deferment allows eligible borrowers to temporarily pause or lower their monthly payments.

 Federal loans have clearly defined parameters when it comes to deferments, whereas private lenders may or may not offer the option to defer payments.
 We’ll cover specific eligibility criteria for federal deferments below.

 One main difference between federal loan types when it comes to deferments is what happens to the interest that accrues during the deferment period.

 You will generally not be responsible for the interest that accrues while your loan is in deferment if you have:

 - Subsidized Federal Stafford Loans